michael131468/rsdml/README.md

 # RSDML (Recursively Set Directory MTime to Latest)

-A small tool to update the [mtime][1] of directories in a directory tree to match the newest mtime attributes of the files within.
+A small tool to update the modification time ([mtime][1]) of directories in a directory tree to match the newest mtime attributes of the files within.

 ## Why?